 She walked back towards the entrance, past her escort.
 She told him to stay put while she checked on something.
 She took a couple steps.
 Then a couple more.
 And when she finally reached the edge of the hallway, she turned around.

 The hallway was impossibly long now.
 She could barely make out the shape of her escort in the dim corridor.
 She yelled at him to come back, probably louder than she needed to as their suits were all connected via walkie-talkie.
 He started to say something, but distortion broke up his words into errant syllables.
-She told him to come back to her now.
-She saw movement in the distance, a silhoutte bobbing in the shadows.
+She commanded him, pleaded for him to come back to her now.
+She saw movement in the distance, a silhouette bobbing in the shadows.
 But it was like an optical illusion, with every step the escort took, he seemed to grow further away, like he was walking backwards into the darkness.

 She called for the other escort - Embarrassingly she’d gotten both the escort’s names but didn’t know which one was Kurt and which one was John.
 It didn’t matter, she summoned the other one to come help her.
 Immediately.